 Step 4: Split your first ponytail.

 Flip your first ponytail over and clip it so it’s out of the way (for now).
-Then take small strips of hair under each side of that first section, and gather those into a ponytail directly underneath, and tie off with an elastic.
+Then take small strips of hair under each side of that first section, gather those into a ponytail directly underneath, and tie them off with an elastic.
 Unclip your first ponytail and split it into two parts.

 Step 5: Clip your second ponytail up.